The Bible Tells me so, Jesus has a God

 "Every reasonable and honest person knows that if you have a God, as Jesus does, and identify who that God is, as Jesus does, then you are making a clear statement that you yourself are not God."

-To wrap up this episode.
-Jesus has a God, the Bible tells me so.
+To wrap up, Jesus has a God, the Bible tells me so.
 The New Testament never speaks of a triune God or of God the Son.
 In the New Testament there is only one God, who is also known as the Fatherthe God of Jesus Christ.

 “but for us there is one God, the Father” (1 Cor.
 8:6).